-Cloverfield deconstruct Kaiju monster flicks had become over the decades by instead of focusing on the monster pounding other monsters' faces in or wrecking the military, you're given the perspective from ordinary people trapped in the crossfire... which makes one realize how horrific the bog-standard giant-monster movie plot would be if it really happened, accidentally reconstructing the original Godzilla in the process.
+Cloverfield deconstructs what Kaiju monster flicks had become over the decades by instead of focusing on the monster pounding other monsters' faces in or wrecking the military, you're given the perspective from ordinary people trapped in the crossfire... which makes one realize how horrific the bog-standard giant-monster movie plot would be if it really happened, accidentally reconstructing the original Godzilla in the process.

 The Star Wars Prequel Trilogy can be viewed as a deconstruction of the Original Trilogy.
 The OT was standard Space Opera with all of its tropes played straight.
 The PT, however, is far more morally complex and ambiguous (or at least it wants to be and sometimes it tries too hard to be).
 In Revenge of the Sith, every victory that the heroes attained in the previous two films (and for the first part of that one) was in fact the villain's plan all along.
 Anakin becomes a near perfect deconstruction of the Messianic Archetype.
-Obi-Wan's bold statement of "Only the Sith speak in absolutes" is the exact opposite of what the everything else in the film depicts about the nature of the Sith and Jedi and their worldviews.
+Obi-Wan's bold statement of "Only the Sith speak in absolutes" is the exact opposite of what everything else in the film depicts about the nature of the Sith and Jedi and their worldviews.

 Tucker & Dale Vs. Evil is one for Hillbilly Horrors, featuring the rural hicks as the heroes and the college kids as the villains.
 However, it's also a partial Reconstruction, since Chad, the actual villain of the movie, is revealed to actually be an evil hillbilly who turns into a crazed killer by the end.
 He just doesn't stereotypically look like one.
 His origin story, in which his crazy hillbilly father raped his mother (resulting in his conception), is a straight example.